microsoft/FluidFramework/BREAKING.md

 immediately, instead of potentially being hidden by a timeout.
 It is recommended that you start passing `failOnContainerClose=true` when calling `waitForContainerConnection()` in preparation for this upcoming breaking change.

+### Deprecate `AzureFunctionTokenProvider` in `@fluidframework/azure-client`

+`AzureFunctionTokenProvider` is now deprecated.
+The @fluidframework/azure-client will no longer expose the AzureFunctionTokenProvider as it is not a production ready token provider implementation.
+Developers who are currently consuming this token provider should look to implement a [custom token provider](https://learn.microsoft.com/en-us/azure/azure-fluid-relay/how-tos/azure-function-token-provider) as a replacement.

 # 2.0.0-internal.2.3.0